FXIhub/hummingbird/docs/examples.rst

 Simulation
 ----------
-For most of our examples, we are using simulated data which is provided through `Condor <http://lmb.icm.uu.se/condor/simulation>`_.
-If you want to know how to run these examples on real data, checkout the basic example in :doc:`Configuration <configuration>`.
+For most of the following examples, simulated data provided through `Condor <http://lmb.icm.uu.se/condor/simulation>`_ is used.
+In order to run these examples on real data, the only thing to change really is the ``stat[Facility]`` variable and maybe some more datasource specific configurations, see the basic example in :doc:`Configuration <configuration>`.

-We are simulating a icosahedron-shaped virus with a diameter of 60 nm under reasonable experimental conditions at the CXI beamline.
+The speciman used for the simulation is a icosahedron-shaped virus with a diameter of 60 nm with reasonable conditions for experiments inside the 100nm chamber of the CXI beamline.
 The full Condor configuration file is located in ``examples/simulation/virus.conf``.

 Now, lets have a look at the configuration file, located in ``examples/simulation/conf.py``.
 First, we are importing the ``simulation`` and the ``analysis.event`` module: